navamai/navamai/navamai-vault/Prompts/Create Streamlit App.md

 Also create a level 2 heading "Install script".
 Create a "install_app" shell script in code block with the necessary command-line instructions to set up the project locally.
 Ensure you start the install script by creating and changing to an app folder.
-Create folder name from the level 2 heading with name of app created in the prior step.
+Create folder name from the level 2 heading with name of app created in the prior step 8.

 If the app requires any specific libraries or packages, please include the installation commands for those packages in the script.

 Create a level 2 heading "Run script".